FeherBalazs/cora/results/research_journal.md

       - Vode 0 - Final Test Accuracy: 0.1971
     - Block 6:
       - Vode 0 - Final Test Accuracy: 0.1664
+  - Interpretation and next steps:
+    - It seems like with increasing depth the top latent generates less and less separable features.

 - Try next:
+  - run validation test for block 6 setup - then start refactoring the code to make it simpler - then add linear probing feature and test - then do regularisation tomorrow
   - Get back to block1 - and iterate quicly with linear probing as direct feedback on how data augmentation, and regularisation can improve representations; I could also experiment faster with more hidden dim and num heads
   - Block6:
     - oscillation reduction: lower learning rate from 0.0005 ro 0.0003